 The Nursing Bachelor’s program at RUDN is designed to provide students with both theoretical and practical expertise in a variety of subjects.
 The full-time program is divided into modules and includes both core and elective disciplines.
 Finishers from this Russian nursing school have all of the skills needed of skilled nurses after completing the 4-year program.
 They may begin their careers as staff nurses or administration department assistants.

 Bachelor’s degrees are available.

-The Perm State Medical University is the final candidate on our list of best nursing schools.
+This Medical University is the final school on our list of best nursing schools.
 The clinical psychology and higher nursing education faculty is the university’s newest addition.
 In reality, it was established as a result of advancements and demands in the fields of healthcare and nursing.
 Despite the fact that Perm State Medical University is a new institution, it already has hundreds of graduates employed in healthcare and/or education.